alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 - **Liquidity Provision** – LPs add liquidity to specific ticks within a pool, receiving fungible LP tokens for each tick.
 - **Liquidity Management** – LPs can reduce their positions by percentage, claiming back their share of assets and accrued fees.
 - **Swapping** – Supports swaps of token X for token Y (and vice versa) within a tick.
-- **Administrative Control** – The DAO can pause or sunset pools and adjust fee parameters at any time.
+- **Administrative Control** – The ALEX DAO can pause or sunset pools and adjust fee parameters at any time.
 - **Fee Claiming** – Accumulated fees can be withdrawn by the DAO to a target address.

 ## Features